Yozzaxia1311/EntityLove/README.md

                                               -- also update the spatial hash.

   system:addToGroup(self, "myGroup")          -- Retrieve group table using `system.groups["groupName"]`.
-                                              -- Entities will be removed from all groups -- when `system:remove(e)` is called. end
+                                              -- An entity will be removed from all groups -- when `system:remove(e)` is called. end